yuki-nyaa/4fc52ce0adb1fb52b68e34c1ea6e143976bb6ffd4350a4d408d8a4d9c46680b8/doc/index.md

-- a C++ regex API enhancement of the [Boost.Regex](www.boost.org/libs/regex) and [PCRE2](www.pcre.org) libraries for matching, seaching, splitting and scanning of input, with input from (wide) strings, files, and streams of potentially unlimited length.
+- a C++ regex API enhancement of the [Boost.Regex](www.boost.org/libs/regex) and [PCRE2](www.pcre.org) libraries for matching, seaching, splitting and scanning of input, with input from u32 strings, files, and streams of potentially unlimited length.

 The typographical conventions used by this document are: